mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 Amazingly, it feels like [transistor counts](https://en.wikipedia.org/wiki/Transistor_count) have been tracking pretty closely.

 But I was precise in my prediction.
 I said the exponential curve will hold for processing speed and memory.
 CPU speed is officially dead per chip, with speeds still generally in the 2-4 GHz range.
 The industry has completely cycled over to multi-core and GPU acceleration trends, which are working quite well, thank you very much, and so overall processing capabilities are still trending upward quite quickly.
 Meanwhile, it’s not that expensive to go get a 16TB hard drive these days, which is only one doubling off of what I said (32 TB).
-Laptops regularly have 16 or 32 GB of RAM and, if you have briefcases full of cash, you can get a _desktop_ with RAM measured in terabytes.
-Whether you are actually capable of using all of that is another question, as few people are.
+Laptops regularly have 16 or 32 GB of RAM and, if you have a briefcase full of cash, you can get a _desktop_ with RAM measured in terabytes.
+Whether you are actually capable of using all of that is another question; few people are.

 Which brings me to the last part of the prediction: